-What became of Sadiq El Fitouri, signed by Man Utd on Paul Scholes’ advice
+The odd tale of Sadiq El Fitouri, who Man Utd signed on Scholes’ advice

-As far as references on a professional footballer’s CV go, Paul Scholes’ name isn’t far from being as good as you can get – as Sadiq El Fitouri discovered on the Disney journey that took him from park player to Manchester United in the space of three weeks in 2014.
+As far as references on a professional footballer’s CV go, Paul Scholes’ name is about as good as you can get – as Sadiq El Fitouri discovered on the Disney journey that took him from park player to Manchester United in the space of three weeks in 2014.

 Born in Libya but raised only a stone’s throw away from Old Trafford, El Fitouri’s first glimpse of elite football actually came with Manchester City, where he was signed as a youth player alongside two of his friends.